hanabi/hanabi.github.io/README.md

 Have you found your way here from the Internet?
 That's fine too.
 Feel free to cherry-pick strategies for your own group, or even adopt the whole convention framework.
 We enjoy talking to other Hanabi players, so make sure to say hi in the [Discord server](https://discord.gg/FADvkJp) as well.
 (Discord is a voice and text chat application that you can run in a browser.)

-Note that while Hanabi is a 2 to 5 player game, our group generally only plays games with 3 to 5 players, since 2-player games can be quite boring.
-Thus, our strategies don't really apply to 2-player games; separate conventions are necessary for optimized play in that game type.

 <br />

 ## The List of Main Documents